tquid/precipice-of-glory/Precipice_of_Glory.md

 - [ ] Soothing rhetoric: When you spend a plot point to create a social or political asset, also step back a related complication.

 ### Seer
-Uncanny, Know, Empathize
 Visions come to you, and you see spirits or hear them whispering in your ear.
 Such experiences leave their mark--take an appropriate Trauma at the start of the game.
-Visions: Take d6 Mental Stress, or step it up.
+Visions: Take d6 Composure Stress, or step it up.
 The GM will give you a vision, which you keep as a d6 Asset.
 Unsettling Gaze: when you fix someone with your eerie visage, spend 1 Plot Point to step up Uncanny and use it in place of Menace.

 ### Stoic

-Endure, Empathize, Treat
 “Some things are within our power, while others are not.
 Within our power are opinion, motivation, desire, aversion, and, in a word, whatever is of our own doing; not within our power are our body, our property, reputation, office, and in a word, whatever is not of our own doing.”
 You have taken Stoic philosophy to heart, strengthening your resolve and inspiring you to serve the cosmopolis, treating all humanity as brothers and sisters.